iterative/dvc.org/content/docs/command-reference/remote/index.md

 ### What is a "local remote" ?

 While the term may seem contradictory, it doesn't have to be.
-The "local" part refers to the machine where the project is stored, so it can be any directory accessible to the same system.
-The "remote" part refers specifically to the project/repository itself.
-Read "local, but external" storage.
+The "local" part refers to the location of the storage relative to the project, so it can be any directory in the file system.
+"Remote" is the term that refers to the storage.
+Read "local cache backup".

 </details>